bshmueli/ReactionGIF/README.md

 * ``reply_id`` the tweet ID of the reply tweet which contains the reaction GIF
 * ``label`` the reaction category

-To comply with Twitter's [ToS](https://twitter.com/tos) and [Developer Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy), the dataset  include only the tweet IDs.
+To comply with Twitter's [ToS](https://twitter.com/tos) and [Developer Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy), the dataset  includes only the tweet IDs.
 To fetch the original tweets' texts, you can write your own script, or you can use our own, easy-to-use script.
 To use our own script, follow these steps:

   1. Install the latest version of Tweepy: